shreeshamahishi/InferneonML/APIDetails.md

              should be an array of categorical values for that feature as found in the data.
 If a feature is numerical, this corresponding array should be empty.

-- classIndex  The class or target index indicating which column represents the class.
+- classIndex:  The class or target index indicating which column represents the class.
 This must be a zero-based indexed integer and must be lesser than the number of features suggested in the

-- caseSensitive If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.
+- caseSensitive:  If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.
 The two-tuple value represents the following:

 - The first element of the tuple is a RDD of descriptive Strings of errors.
 Errors